 Great with kids

 Cerkno is located close to the Slovenian-Italian border.
-It has longer slopes than the others, and has a higher location.
-Hence, it is closer to the classic Austrian experience compared to the previous two ski centres.
+It has longer slopes than the others and has a higher location.
+Hence, it is closer to the classic Austrian experience compared to the previous two ski centers.

 The design of the ski slopes could not be more transparent: most of the slopes start from the nearly 1,300-meter ridge, and while on the left you can slide on black and red slopes - if you already have experience in skiing, on the right there are green and blue slopes for beginners.
 8 ski lifts help to bridge the 352-meter level difference upwards.
 The 18-kilometer course is divided into: